jminardi/jminardi.github.io/.source/content/raspberry_pi/raspi_car.md

 <img src='/static/images/toycar/assembled.jpg' width=600>

+And here is a quick video of the operation:

+<iframe width="600" height="450" src="//www.youtube.com/embed/tfuv-B1X3ck" frameborder="0" allowfullscreen></iframe>

 I wrote an [android app](https://github.com/jminardi/RobotBrain-Controller) that streams the accelerometer data from the phone to the pi over a simple socket.
 The pi then uses this data to drive the DC motor and the servo motor.